williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/saml-login/index.md

 ### Testing the flow

 To test the flow, you can enter the completed authorize URL into your browser.
-For testing purposes, you should try in your browser's privacy mode to ensure you do not have any existing sessions with either Okta or the external IdP.
-If everything has been configured properly, you should see the following:
+For testing purposes, make sure you do this in your browser's privacy or incognito mode.
+If everything has been configured properly, you will see the following:

 1. A redirect to your Identity Provider's sign-in page
 2. On successful authentication, you are redirected back to the redirect URI that you specified, along with an `#id_token=` fragment in the URL.
 The value of this parameter will be your Okta OpenID Connect ID Token.